Free Church of Scotland

-There will usually be an address from the Lord High Commissioner – Her Majesty The Queen’s representative to the General Assembly – as well as speeches from esteemed guests from other organisations.
+There will usually be an address from the Lord High Commissioner – His Majesty The King’s representative to the General Assembly – as well as speeches from esteemed guests from other organisations.

 Each year, the main Boards and Committees present Reports to the General Assembly.
 These are written to inform the church about the work that has been taking place and the plans that are being made for the future.
 The Reports also contain a ‘Deliverance’, which is a list of items to be incorporated into our church’s legislation.
 You can download the Reports from recent General Assemblies below.